orangedaisy/bshowco/what-i-do.md

 ### What have you done lately?

 I engage with our sales and marketing teams quite a bit these days to support the strategy efforts around a new product offering for our Distributor users.
-I created prototypes in Figma to map user journeys so they can interview potential user Orgs and gather feedback.
+The SCPQ workflows for these users can be very complex, so I created prototypes in Figma to map user journeys and demonstrate key points of interaction.
+We use these prototypes to interview potential user Orgs and gather feedback on how to best shape this new product for our customers.

 Design process has also been a big theme this year.
 In addition to working more with Figma, I have started to build a new internal tool for developing HTML/CSS/JS mockups and prototypes.
-This work was typically handled in CodePen, but the (necessary) roadblocks of another platform have made it difficult to collaborate with developers.
+This work was typically handled in CodePen, but the friction of importing that work from another platform have made it difficult to collaborate with developers.
 Building our own in-house tool means my mockups can be version-controlled with git, readily shared with other developers, and deployed to more contexts to make sharing with stakeholders and customers a frictionless process.
 I'm using the incredible static site generator [11ty](https://www.11ty.dev/) as the foundation for this project.

 ### What have people said about your work?